Dec 01, 2025 Chinenye Ozowara

 • Communication plan: The frequency, channels, and formats for stakeholder communications.

-• Roles and responsibilities: The details of who is responsible for engaging identified stakeholders and how they will document communications and feedback.
+• Roles and responsibilities: Who is responsible for engaging identified stakeholders, and how will they document communications and feedback?

 • Action plan: This includes steps to implement your strategy and move stakeholders from their current level of engagement to the desired one.